wittman/googlepluplus_hide_sidebars/README.md

 # GooglePlusPlus Hide Sidebars

-The `googleplusplus_hide_sidebars` user script changes appearance of Google Plus (aka Google+ aka G+) by hiding left and right side bars and widening main content containers.
+The `googleplusplus_hide_sidebars` is a user script for Google Plus (aka Google+ aka G+) that adds a feature to hide/show left and right side bars, and makes the main content wider.
 This feature is sticky and will show either a Hide Sidebars link or Show Sidebars link.

 > **Install**: <http://go.wittman.org/wdjg>